fundapps/TechDocs/README.md

 ### `POST /v1/indexdata/import` (Optional)

 Upload Index data, if you wish to decouple this from your daily position upload.
-Expects CSV (Recommended, [example CSV index file](Sample-ImportFiles/IndexComposition.csv)), XLS or XLSX format input.
+Expects CSV [example CSV index file](Sample-ImportFiles/IndexComposition.csv).

 ### `POST /v1/portfolios/import` (Optional)

 Upload Portfolio data, if your portfolio structure changes frequently you may wish to refresh this at an appropriate frequency.
-Expects CSV (Recommended, [example CSV portfolio file](Sample-ImportFiles/Portfolios.csv)), XLS or XLSX format.
+Expects CSV [example CSV portfolio file](Sample-ImportFiles/Portfolios.csv).

 ## Request Content-Types